underdogg-forks/cleanninja/docs/tasks.rst

 The Tasks list page provides a range of opportunities to carry out actions relating to each specific task.
 Now, we’ll explore the Tasks list and show you all the features and actions that make managing tasks so easy.

-The Tasks list page displays a table of all your tasks, at every stage, from Running to Logged to Invoiced, together with handy accompanying information about each task.
+The Tasks list page displays a table of all your tasks, at every stage, from Running to Logged to Invoiced, together with handy acplaning information about each task.

 Let's explore the tasks list according to the tabs on the main header bar of the table from left to right: